 In 2015, the management of MSW through recycling, composting, combustion with energy recovery and landfilling prevented over 181.5 million metric tons of carbon dioxide equivalent (MMTCO2E) of GHG emissions.
 These reductions are comparable to the annual emissions from over 38.8 million passenger vehicles.

-The energy and GHG benefits of recycling, composting and combustion with energy recovery shown in the table below are calculated using the WARM methodology.
+The energy and GHG benefits of recycling, composting, combustion with energy recovery and landfilling shown in the table below are calculated using the WARM methodology.
 The estimates of MMCO2E are calculated using WARM, and identify not only the environmental benefits of recycling, composting and combustion for energy recovery, but also the benefit of not landfilling materials.

 |Material||Recycled||Composted||Combustion with Energy Recovery||Landfilled||GHG Benefits (MMTCO2E)||Passenger Vehicle Emissions/Year (millions of cars)|

 |Paper and paperboard**||45.32||-||4.45||18.27||(152.55)||(32.67)|

 *Includes material from residential, commercial and institutional sources.